 HEALTH CARE SERVICES

-Occupational Therapists at SDDC provide a wide range of services to assist people to develop skills necessary to lead meaningful lives.
+Occupational Therapy - Occupational Services at SDDC provide a wide range of services to assist people to develop skills necessary to lead meaningful lives.
 Services focus on enhancing the person's ability to participate in occupations that will allow him/her to live in a less restrictive environment.
 Services include social skills groups to increase the person's ability to get along with others, follow directions and/or stay on task; cooking classes to increase a person's ability to plan and prepare well-balanced meals, learn safety skills and work with others; sensory stimulation to assist the person in interacting and gaining meaning from the environment; feeding/eating interventions to allow the person to eat in a safe, neat and independent manner; and other services as determined by the needs of the person.
-Assessments are completed by the Occupational Therapist with the assistance of the Occupational Therapy Assistant for each person and recommendations are made in concordance with the Interdisciplinary Team.
+Assessments are completed by an Occupational Therapist and recommendations are made in concordance with the Interdisciplinary Team.